idris-hackers/software-foundations/CONTRIBUTING.md

 To print ``Hello World!'' in Idris, write \idr{putStrLn "Hello, World!"}.
 ```

-For convenience, we've also defined the shortcut `\el` for ineline Emacs Lisp
+For convenience, we've also defined the shortcut `\el` for inline Emacs Lisp
 code, e.g.

 ```latex